mastodon/mastodon/CONTRIBUTING.md

 - Contributing code to Mastodon by fixing bugs or implementing features
 - Improving the documentation

-If your contributions are accepted into Mastodon, you can request to be paid through [our OpenCollective](https://opencollective.com/mastodon).

 Please review the org-level [contribution guidelines] for high-level acceptance criteria guidance and the [DEVELOPMENT] guide for environment-specific details.